|Title:||Susan Cavanagh Head Coach of Women’s Ice Hockey|

 In 2013-14 Flygh led the Bulldogs to their first ECAC Hockey Championship playoff appearance since 2008, and their first postseason win since 2005 (a 3-2 double overtime win at then-No. 5 Harvard Feb.
 28 in game one of the quarterfinals).
 The Bulldogs eventually lost the series two games to one (including a double overtime loss in game two), falling one goal shy of the program's second appearance at the ECAC Hockey semifinals.

-During Flygh's first five years at Yale, the team was honored in multiple ways both on and off the ice.
+During Flygh's first six years at Yale, the team was honored in multiple ways both on and off the ice.
 Forward Phoebe Staenz, who won a bronze medal at the 2014 Olympics with Team Switzerland, earned multiple Rookie of the Year honors in 2013-14.
 Goaltender Jaimie Leonoff was a second team All-Ivy League selection in 2012-13, and earned a spot at Hockey Canada's National Women's Program goaltending camp in June of 2013.
 Goaltender Jackee Snikeris '11 was a first team All-ECAC Hockey honoree and ECAC Hockey Goaltender of the Year in 2010-11, and was selected to USA Hockey's annual Warren Strelow Goaltending Camp for the fourth straight time in 2011.

 Yale has also had a Hockey Humanitarian Award finalist in each of Flygh's first three seasons, and Aleca Hughes '12 won the award in 2012.
 Additionally, the team has had three different players win the Sarah Devens Award, a joint award for leadership that includes both ECAC Hockey and Hockey East: Snikeris in 2011, Hughes in 2012 and Alyssa Zupon '13 in 2013.